nostromo-rtc/Nostromo/README.md

 # Nostromo Server (English)

-## Launch
+# Launch

-### If you want to launch release
+## If you want to launch release (from binaries)

+> Be sure, that you have installed **ALL** [necessary programs and dependencies](#requirements-for-launching-program) before launching program.

 1. Download release and extract archive.
-2. Open directory with programm in terminal.
+2. Open directory with program in terminal.
-3. Launch the programm.

 > Don't forget, that you have edit [settings](#settings) before launch.

+3. Launch the program.

 ```
 $ npm start
 ```

-### If you want to launch dev version
+## If you want to launch dev version (from sources)

+In that case you have to build a project.

+Build consists in two steps:
+1. Build `C/C++` components.
+2. Build `npm` components.

+To build a project, lead this guide:

 1. Clone repository (via downloading archive from site or via Git).
 ```
 $ git clone https://gitlab.com/sgakerru/nostromo.git
 ```
-2. Open directory with programm in terminal.
+2. Open directory with program in terminal.
-3. Install all `npm` packages (they are needed to launch and build project).

-> Be sure, that you have installed **ALL** [necessary programms and dependencies](#requirements) before building project.
+> Be sure, that you have installed **ALL** [necessary programs and dependencies](#requirements-for-building-project) to build a project.

-> If you don't want to build C++ components, like `mediasoup`, you can try copy folder `node_modules/mediasoup` from release, before installation other npm packages.
+> If you don't want to build `C++` components, like `mediasoup`, that is, skip the first step, so you can try copy folder `node_modules/mediasoup` from release, before installation other npm packages.

+3. Now, when all requirements were met, install all `npm` packages (they are needed to launch and build project).

 ```
 $ npm install
 ```

-4. Launch the programm.
+4. Launch the program.

 > Don't forget, that you have edit [settings](#settings) before launch.